tgstation/tgstation-server/src/Tgstation.Server.Host/Components/Watchdog/README.md

 There are three main implementations of the interface [IWatchdog](./IWatchdog.cs) that deal with how it handles the last of those jobs.

 - The [BasicWatchdog](./BasicWatchdog.cs) kills DreamDaemon when the world reboots and immediately restarts it with the newly compiled .dmb.
 - The [WindowsWatchdog](./WindowsWatchdog.cs) uses a quirk of the interaction of DD with the Windows file system.
 A symlink to the game folder is created.
 From here, we launch the game.
 When a new .dmb is available, this symlink is deleted and then immediately recreated pointing to the new game directory.
 When DreamDaemon reboots it will load the new game.
-- The [ExperimentalWatchdog](./ExperimentalWatchdog) starts new servers when the new .dmb comes in.
-But it uses some, rather invasive, port trickery to reroute traffic from the old game server to the new one.
-The idea for this is to always have two servers running so one can act as a fallback for if the main one fails.
-This is currently a big work-in-progress as it has issues with BYOND bugs and static file sharing.

 [WatchdogBase](./WatchdogBase.cs) is the parent of all these implementations and contains the bulk of the monitoring code.
 More on that later.